jundalisay/superb/content/en/research/mohammad/quran/sura-026a.md

 29. He said, “If you accept any god other than me, I will make you a prisoner.”
 30. He said, “What if I bring you something convincing?”
-32. you every experienced magician.” the magicians were gathered for the ap- pointment on a specified day.
+32. you every experienced magician.”

+the magicians were gathered for the appointment on a specified day.

 39. And it was said to the people, “Are you all gathered?
 40. That we may follow the magicians, if they are the winners.”
 41. When the magicians arrived, they said to